tmjns/Sonos-Remote-Station/README.md

 This is the source code of the Sonos-Remote-Station: https://twitter.com/tmjns92/status/1256179074495627264

 ### Run:
-Make sure you're goint to integrate all the files into a Platform.io project structure.
+Make sure you're goint to integrate all the files into a PlatformIO project structure.